Top 10 Leaves Name List Used As Medicine Leaves In Ayurveda

 Along with leaves grass also known as fever grass and gavati chaha in Marathi have its importance in Ayurvedic medicine.
 It has been used for thousands of years in India and other South-east Asian countries to treat a wide variety of ailments.
 Lemongrass is loaded with nutritional values like vitamins A and C, folic acid, folate, zinc, magnesium, iron, potassium, copper, manganese, calcium, and phosphorus.

 The properties in lemongrass help to fight against free radicals, an atom that can develop health problems, including heart disease.
 The other health benefits of lemongrass are it provides relief from stomach disorders, respiratory disorders, insomnia, aches, fever, rheumatism, edema, infections, etc.

 The antioxidant properties of the lemongrass also help in maintaining cholesterol levels, reduce belly fat, nervous system, cellular health, healthy skin, and immune system.

 Instead of preserving all the leaves of herbs you harvest, you should use fresh herbs from the garden.
 Before using in food or medicine take off dirt and insects; wash the leaves and stem gently by immersion into cold water.
 Uses sink basin or large bowl so that you can wash it properly.

-Harvesting ayurvedic herbs at home means taking a small portion of the plant for use and not the entire plant.
+Harvesting ayurvedic herbs at home mean taking a small portion of the plant for use and not the entire plant.
 Make sure that you do not trim more than one-third of the plant when you harvest.
-Trimming will promote a new growth, but the remaining leave is necessary so that it can make food for the entire plant.
+Trimming will promote new growth, but the remaining leave is necessary so that it can make food for the entire plant.